hayden-blair/quest/README.md

   Lambda would mean either packaging Spark into Lambda (awkward) or rewriting in pandas (discarding the Spark work the quest is assessing).
 Triggering Databricks is the more natural execution model for this analysis.
-- **The quest sets a floor, not a ceiling.** "Just logging the results of the queries would be enough" establishes a minimum output bar.
-Using Databricks as the compute layer clears that bar with richer, more production-representative tooling.

 ### The tradeoff, stated honestly